 - Click button to set up handling action of video tampering. - 3.
-Set arming schedule and alarm response actions of the channel. - 1) Click Arming Schedule tab to set the arming schedule of handling actions. - 2) Choose one day of a week and up to eight periods can be set within each day. - 3) Click Apply button to save the settings.
+Set arming schedule and alarm response actions of the channel. - 1) Click Arming Schedule tab to set the arming schedule of handling actions. - 2) Choose one day of a week and Max. eight time periods can be set within each day. - 3) Click Apply button to save the settings.